 How does OKR help in Passion for product development?

-From the Apple story, we clearly see how passion can drive product development, how passion can create determination and resilience in an entrepreneur.
+From this OKR example, we clearly see how OKR planning can drive product development with passion and how passion can create determination and resilience in an entrepreneur.
 If it were not for the passion that Steve Jobs and Wozniak had, Apple would never be in existence.